05.360 Service Animals, Emotional Support Animals, and Pets

 Campus Housing.

-Consistent with provisions in the Campus Living Handbook regarding damage to student rooms and common areas, a partner may be held responsible for the cost of repairs for damage beyond reasonable wear and tear caused by his/her Service Animal.
+Consistent with provisions in the Campus Living Handbook regarding damage to student rooms and common areas, a Handler may be held responsible for the cost of repairs for damage beyond reasonable wear and tear caused by his/her Service Animal.

 Emotional Support Animals